 Before unexpectedly switching to the remain side in March 2016, Duncan tried to join the Vote Leave campaign after saying he’d ‘spent 40 years wishing we had never joined the EU’ since voting against membership in the last referendum in 1975.

-Before switching, Duncan had said that the question of immigration was ‘far more complicated than many have admitted’.
-Now that he’s a remainer, things are much simpler.
+Before switching, Duncan had said the question of immigration was ‘far more complicated than many have admitted’.
+Now he’s a remainer, things are much simpler.

 Shadow Brexit secretary Keir Starmer said on TV that Labour backed the ‘easy movement’ of EU workers after Brexit and was also prepared to consider ongoing payments.
 This would ensure, he said, that the UK kept the full benefits of the single market and the customs union.